7 unmissable free things to do in San Cristobal Galapagos and other tips

 360º San Cristobal tour of the island (180 USD)

-We chose this tour because it would have given us a complete overview of the islands and included also a snorkeling trip around Kicker rock and it was a perfect choice.
+We chose this tour because it would have given us a complete overview of the islands and included a snorkeling trip around Kicker Rock, and it was a perfect choice.

-We made 3 stops for snorkeling, one at Playa Rosa Blanca where the beach is a white powder and the water is turquoise.
+We made three stops for snorkeling, one at Playa Rosa Blanca, where the beach is a white powder and the water is turquoise.

 I have never seen such a beautiful contrast of colors.
-I don’t think even the picture can make justice.
+I don’t think even the picture can do justice.
 We walked for a few mt on volcanic rock formations where we saw a boobie posing for us until we reached a tranquil bay where we did our first snorkeling.
-It was just spectacular as we saw a lot of sharks, turtles and manta rays and other tropical fishes.
+It was just spectacular as we saw a lot of sharks, turtles, manta rays, and other tropical fish.

 The second stop was on another breathtaking beach, Bahia Sardina, where we had some time on our own, 45 minutes, just enough to appreciate it.